bahmutov/cypress-fiddle/README.md

       ]
     }

+### Hide HTML fragment

+You can hide an HTML fragment to avoid including it in the HTML source shown on the page.
+The hidden HTML is still included in the live HTML block.
+Each code block must be an object with the `source` property and `hide: true|false` property.

+    html: [
+      source`
+        <div id="greeting">Hello</div>
+      `,
+      {
+        source: source`
+          <div id="name">World</div>
+        `,
+        // do not show the source code this html block
+        // but still include it in the live html app
+        hide: true,
+      },
+    ]

 ### Live HTML

 You can include "live" html blocks in the fiddle - in that case they will become the test fragment.